siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 000 Foreword.md

   organization itself.
 - The third chapter asks what a pattern is and what it means to encode one without copying it.
-- The fourth chapter argues that finite recognition proceeds by estimate before it ever reaches exactness.
+- The fourth chapter asks how a resonant structure might actually hold many patterns, and whether spectral storage in microtubules is a plausible part of that answer.
 - Later chapters can ask how error, novelty, imitation, and shared recognition belong to the same field, and what kind of self must exist to recognize anything at all.